London skyline at dusk with Tower Bridge, the Shard and the City of London financial district illuminated

 9.7Location

-Why for business — The Savoy opened in 1889 on the Strand and remains the most-influential luxury hotel in the English-speaking world.
+Why for business: The Savoy opened in 1889 on the Strand and remains the most-influential luxury hotel in the English-speaking world.
 Richard D'Oyly Carte built it with the proceeds of the Gilbert and Sullivan operas; César Ritz ran it before he built his own; Auguste Escoffier ran the kitchen.
-Th…
+That lineage still shows in the service culture and in the American Bar's standing.
+How the quarrel of 1898 settles today is the subject of our Savoy and Ritz London head-to-head.

-Best room: Personality Suite (Sinatra, Monet, or Dietrich) for the working flagship, Royal Suite for the multi-bedroom option, or River-view Junior Suite for the entry-level Thames-facing room.
+Best room: Personality Suite (Sinatra, Monet, or Dietrich) for the signature stay, Royal Suite for the multi-bedroom option, or River-view Junior Suite for the entry-level Thames-facing room.

 The Ritz London